boxblinkracer/buddy-actions/README.md

 ## Add Github Integration in Buddy

 Start by adding a new integration for Github in Buddy.
-The easiest approach to use a **Personal Access Token**.
+The easiest approach to use a **Personal Access Token**, the downside is that updates need to be manually fetched in Buddy.

-Follow the instructions in Buddy, copy the token from Github and enter it in Buddy.
+For a better integration, please create a **Github App** for your Buddy installation and configure it accordingly as described here: https://buddy.works/docs/integrations/github/github

 ## Clone this repository